Yesterday I was 25. Today I’m 26.

 We just are.
 And on rare occasions we realize that we’ve changed and we attempt to reconcile the person we were with the person we’ve become.

-When asked how it feels to be a year older, our automatic response is usually to feign depression, like “oh man, I’m so old”.
+When asked how it feels to be a year older, our automatic response is often to feign depression, like “oh man, I’m so old”.
 But I don’t think growing old is a bad thing.
 Not so far, anyways.
 Maybe I’ll feel differently in time, when my body aches more than it already does and I’ve less to look forward to.

 It’s sad, but not in a grievous way.
 It’s sad in the way that anything irreplaceable is sad, understanding that a chapter of your life has concluded.
 You can attempt to replicate the way things were but they will never truly be the same, so your only option is to be grateful for your cherished experiences and not to mourn them.